Christian socialism: 20th century

 In 1901, Leo XIII in his encyclical Graves de communi re referred to socialism as a "harvest of misery".
 In 1910, Pope Pius X criticized socialism in his Apostolic letter Notre charge apostolique, predicting that the rise of socialism will be "a tumultuous agitation".
 In 1914, Pope Benedict XV wrote his encyclical, Ad beatissimi Apostolorum, which reaffirmed the anti-socialist stance of the Catholic Church, calling on Catholics to remember "the errors of Socialism and of similar doctrines", as taught by his predecessors.

 In 1931, Pope Pius XI wrote his work Quadragesimo anno, wherein Pius described the major dangers for human freedom and dignity arising from unrestrained capitalism and totalitarian communism.
 Pius XI called upon true socialism to distance itself from totalitarian communism as a matter of clarity and also as a matter of principle.
 Communists were accused of attempting to overthrow all existing civil society.
 It was argued that Christian socialism, if allied to communism, was deemed to be an oxymoron because of this.
 At the time, Pius XI famously wrote: "Religious socialism, Christian socialism, are contradictory terms; no one can be at the same time a good Catholic and a true socialist."

 Some prominent Catholic socialists existed during Pope Pius XI's era, including the American anarchist Dorothy Day who advocated for distributism and the Irish priest Michael O'Flanagan who was suspended for his political beliefs.
 In 1931, it was clarified that a Catholic was free to vote for the Labour Party, the British affiliate of the Socialist International.
 Later in 1937, Pius XI rejected atheistic communism in an encyclical entitled Divini Redemptoris as "a system full of errors and sophisms", with a "pseudo-ideal of justice, equality, and fraternity" and "a certain false mysticism", and contrasted it with a humane society (civitas humana).

 In 1949, Pope Pius XII issued the Decree against Communism, which declared Catholics who professed communist doctrine to be excommunicated as apostates from the Christian faith.
 In 1952, when referring to socialism, Pius XII stated: "The Church will fight this battle to the end, for it is a question of supreme values: the dignity of man and the salvation of souls."
-In 1959, on the question of whether Catholics could "associate themselves with the communists and support them with their course of action", a response from the Holy Office under Pope John XXIII replied: "No." On 15 May 1961, John XXIII promulgated the encyclical Mater et magistra, which reaffirmed the Church's anti-socialist stances.
+In 1959, the Holy Office was asked if it is permitted for Catholics to vote for parties or candidates "who, even if they do not profess principles contrary to Catholic doctrine and, indeed, also claim for themselves the name Christian, nevertheless, in reality, associate themselves with the Communists and support them with their course of action".
+The response, affirmed by Pope John XXIII, was: "No, according to the directive of the Decree of the Holy Office of July 1, 1949, no." (Decree against Communism).
+This extended the Degree against Communism to Italian socialist parties, although the same year La Civiltà Cattolica wrote that collaboration with non-Marxist socialists may be permissible.
+On 15 May 1961, John XXIII promulgated the encyclical Mater et magistra, which reaffirmed the Church's anti-socialist stances.
 John XXIII wrote: